 “We had so much hope when he got extubated that he would stay off the ventilator and it was just a big setback for all of us.
 We were all so sad that he went back on a ventilator,” Dr. Rosel said.

-It’s also something that Dr. Rosel said less than 10% of people come back from, but Jones was not one for giving up so easily.
+It’s also something that Dr. Rosel said less than 10% of people come back from, but Jones isn't one for giving up so easily.

-He said, “I just decided that I didn’t die, so it’s time to fight.
-They told me to get up and start walking, so I started walking.”
-“This place, these doctors, these nurses second to none and I owe my life to them.”
+“I just decided that I didn’t die, so it’s time to fight.
+They told me to get up and start walking, so I started walking,” Jones said “This place, these doctors, these nurses second to none and I owe my life to them.”

 She said, “I would sit in the parking lot and just pray and pray.”

-Now, with a new respect for COVID, Jones said he’s eager to get back to the people and things he loves the most, like his family.
+Now, with a new respect for COVID-19, Jones said he’s eager to get back to the people and things he loves the most, like his family.

 “It’s going to be great to see the girls, and the dog that thinks I’m dead,” he joked.